My Day in Court

 Whatever the truth, I think the little game they played on me is abhorrent.

-How much effort does it take for Ticket Lady to drive up and down the street looking for trash violations the day after the once-a-month heavy trash pickup is missed?
-How many people think to lug their trash back in?
+How much effort does it take for Ticket Lady to drive up and down the street looking for trash violations one day after the once-a-month heavy trash pickup is missed?
+How many citizens think to lug their trash back in?
 And once caught, how many people have the time to contest this ticket writing game?
-And if these poor souls are stupid enough like me to show up for their Day in Court, how many of them are willing to gamble $2,000 to save $100?
-Guilty or not, most people probably just mail in the check.
+And if these poor souls are stupid enough like me to show up for their Day in Court, how many of them are willing to gamble $2,000 to save $100

-Furthermore, I never had the guts to bring up the fact that negligence on the part of the City of Houston caused the trash problem to begin with.
-Seems to me, this trash racket is a license to print money.
+I never had the guts to bring up the fact that negligence on the part of the City of Houston caused the trash problem to begin with.
+Was it just a coincidence that Trash Ticket Woman showed up the following day to go down the block writing tickets or did she have inside knowledge?
+Did someone in the Trash Collection business tip her off?

 Maybe I will get lucky and my case will be reopened like the Judge suggested.
 Or maybe they will come over and look for more graffiti and dog poop.
 Got to protect our citizens!